hugke729/RidgeTrappedWave/README.md

 This is a supplement to

-Hughes and Klymak (2019) Tidal conversion and dissipation at steep topography in a channel poleward of the critical latitude
+Hughes, K. G. and J. M. Klymak (2019) [Tidal conversion and dissipation at steep topography in a channel poleward of the critical latitude](http://dx.doi.org/doi:10.1175/JPO-D-18-0132.1)
 *J. Phys.
 Oceanogr.* doi:10.1175/JPO-D-18-0132.1

-Using this code without the associated paper is not recommended.
-Please email me if interested at this early stage.
+See in particular Section 4 and the appendix.

 As described in the docstring, ridge-trapped wave properties are calculated following the examples below